kesler20/draw-uml/README.md

 - [ ] improve the UI for pasting things
 - [ ] make the state persistent
 - [ ] the the ability to take design notes which would be persistent in local storage
+- [ ] create a function on drawUML to make a boundary around some tables to enclose systems and to select the colors of some tables to create your own legends